-Note that some radios, such as the Garmin SL30, provide information about standby frequencies that can be loaded into bearing pointer locations.
+Note that some third-party radios provide information about standby frequencies that can be loaded into bearing pointer locations.
 These are only available for standby VORs that are within range.
 They are labeled as SBY bearing pointers.

 NAV radios tuned to a LOC/ILS frequency do not provide bearing information due to the nature of the localizer radio signal.